Skip to main content

 • Parallel view: Full documents side-by-side with inline diff highlighting

-• Multiple output formats: Switch between Markdown, HTML, and JSON
+• Multiple output formats: Switch between Markdown, HTML, JSON, and Chunks

 • Processing metrics: Duration and configuration details for each run